Multiskan/Moocs/README.md

 Massive Online Open Courses J2EE Project

 1. Motivation
-The cooperation between ESPRIT and the Tunisian Ministry of Communication and Information has led to the must to realize a platform that is targeted at decreasing the gap that sits between young graduates qualifications’ and IT companies needs’.
-It was pointed out that this platform has to offer trainings and theoretic background for the youth from all over the world and especially Tunisian graduates in the field of ICT:
-Information and Communication Technologies.
-For its goal to be achieved, the ministry launched a tender for the establishment of an online learning platform that offers MOOCs.
-Massive open online courses—MOOCs—are online courses that are free and open to anyone, with essentially unlimited enrollment.
-Such courses rely heavily on video lectures and automated quizzes and tests.
-They attain large scale by reducing instructor contact with Learners.
-These latter often rely on self-organized study and discussion groups.
 This document summarizes the targeted platform requirements.

 2. What is a course?